 Gun-rights advocates, please take note: it clearly states here that the purpose of the Militia is to suppress insurrections and repel invasions — not to overthrow the government.

-And, as Jefferson, Hamilton and Madison all wrote, the main reason they wanted Militias was to avoid having a standing army, which was a trademark of tyrannical governments in Europe.
+And, as Jefferson, Hamilton and Madison all wrote, one of the main reasons they wanted Militias was to avoid having a standing army, which was a trademark of tyrannical governments in Europe.

 In a 2013 interview, Ruth Bader Ginsberg said, “The Second Amendment has a preamble about the need for a militia … Historically, the new government had no money to pay for an army, so they relied on the state militias,” she said.
 “The states required men to have certain weapons and they specified in the law what weapons these people had to keep in their home so that when they were called to do service as militiamen, they would have them.
 That was the entire purpose of the Second Amendment.”